OctopusDeploy/docs/docs/deploying-applications/deployment-process/projects/index.md

 ### Projects

+To add your first project, select **ADD PROJECT**.

-When you add a project, we recommend using a meaningful name and description.
+We recommend using a meaningful name and description.

 Under the **Advanced Settings** you can specify a **Project Group** and the [Lifecycle](docs/deploying-applications/deployment-process/projects/lifecycles/index.md).

 If you have existing projects you can *Disable*, *Clone*, or *Delete* the project from the project's settings.

-Cloning a project will copy the deployment process and variables but not the release history.
+Cloning a project will copy the deployment process and variables but not the release history of the project being cloned.

 ### Project Groups